transparentdemocracy/.github/profile/README.md

 + website: The frontend that visualizes the information obtained from the backend.
 Written in Angular.

 ![Overview](./profile/img/overview.jpg)

+## Next : a voting quiz?

+One of the goals we are aiming at, is a voting quiz that helps you decide which political party and individual politicians represented best your own preferences.

+This as opposed to most voting quizes in the Belgian media currently, except for De Morgen / HLN, and with the added benefit of being able to understand which individual politicians are most aligned with your preferences.

+Contrary to voting quizes in the media, we want to keep voting behavior transparent also after the upcoming elections.

+On longer term, we want to expand to visualizing voting behavior in the federal senate, the Flemish and other Belgian governments and the European government.

 ## Convinced of this project's potential?